-Anti-hemophilic Agents and Related Services: The Program Contractor shall provide services for the treatment of hemophilia and Von Willebrands disease (See also ¶58, Reinsurance, Catastrophic Reinsurance).
+Anti-hemophilic Agents and Related Services: The Program Contractor shall provide services for the treatment of hemophilia, Von Willebrand's disease, and Gaucher's disease.
+(See also ¶58, Reinsurance, Catastrophic Reinsurance).
 AHCCCSA holds a single-source specialty contract for anti-hemophilic agents and related services for hemophilia.
 Non-hemophilia related services are not covered under this contract.
 Non-hemophilia related care is defined as any care that is provided not related to the hemophilia services.